sflavelle/my-homeassistant/README.md

 - [HA History Stats](https://github.com/bokub/ha-history-stats)

 # Things I would like to do next:
-- [x] Security cameras / "dog cam"
+- [ ] Security cameras / "dog cam"
-- [ ] Figure out weather radar "camera"
+- [x] Figure out weather radar "camera"
 - [ ] Look at this Z-Wave thing?
-- [ ] What sort of relevant data can I get out of the command line?
+- [ ] Study heater switch

 # Contact
 The best way to get in contact with me regarding this configuration (for praise or suggestions, especially the latter) is to [tweet me](http://www.twitter.com/Lucadergon) or create an issue or PR here on Github.
 Thank you for reading through this readme and enjoy the rest of your day!